Art & Betty Shibayama

 AS: It was like they could give it to anybody.

 BS: See, there’s no letterhead.
 Yeah, it doesn’t even say.
 ‘You and your family.’
 At least Bush said ‘sincerely.’

 This could’ve been for anybody.

 BS: It’s an insult.
-So his two brothers sided with him but he had two sisters who were living accepted it [$5,000].
+So his two brothers sided with him but he had two sisters who were living who accepted it [the $5,000 redress].

 AS: But my mother and one of my sisters received the $20,000.

 How did that happen?

 AS: I don’t know.
 They made a boo-boo somewhere [laughs].

 BS: No it’s because you know the Japanese war brides?
 They used to have naturalization classes in Chicago, and she used to go.
 And it’s through that process they got their citizenship without going to Canada.
 And because of that they were able to receive redress.
 But because they went across the border, came back, you do what you’re told to do [laughs].